3 Most Effective Kettlebell Exercises for the Chest

 No chest workout would be complete without presses, so make sure you add this exercise in your kettlebell chest Press workout.

 You can do kettlebell chest press either on the floor or on a bench, with one or two kettlebells.
 The idea is to lie on a flat surface while holding kettlebells above your chest and to start lowering them while keeping your elbows tight to your body.

 Like pushups, this exercise also hits your triceps and delts, but it is primarily a pec movement.
 To make it even harder, you can pause at the bottom, and then after 3 seconds explode back up.
 Also, you can do it on an incline bench, if you want to hit your upper chest, or a decline bench if you want to hit lower chest more.

 You can complete your kettlebell chest workout with chest flyes, another of the kettlebells chest exercises you most often see performed with dumbbells.
 You can do this exercise on the floor or on a bench.
 You just lie on a flat surface and hold a pair of kettlebells over your chest.
 Then, start moving your arms away from each other to your side, without flexing your elbows.
 Continue doing it until you feel a stretch in your pecs, and then slowly return to the starting position.

 Kettlebells training is a staple of fitness, and if you haven't tried already, you should definitely do.
-You can order kettlebells online from the Strength & Fitness store.
-Visit our site, and find kettlebells for sale, with the best prices in the whole of Ireland.
+You can order kettlebells online from the Strength & Fitness Supplies Store.
+Visit our site, and find kettlebells Gym Equipment for sale, with the best prices in the whole of Ireland.